Laidley Valley (Mulgowie) railway line

-The Laidley Valley Branch Railway was opened on 19 April 1911 and covering a mere 11 kilometres, the Laidley Valley Branch Railway was one of the shortest in Queensland, Australia.
+The Laidley Valley Branch Railway, also known as the Mulgowie railway line, connected Laidley to Mulgowie in Queensland, Australia.
+It was 11 kilometres long, making the line one of the shortest in Queensland.

-Branching from the Main line at Laidley and passing through Cooper's Hill, Goothenda, Paree and Kullee, it terminated at Mulgowie.
+History

 The line was the culmination of 30 years agitation to access the rich agricultural area along Laidley Creek.

+The line was opened on Wednesday 19 April 1911 by the Queensland Treasurer, Walter Barnes.

 The line was never profitable, servicing an agricultural valley with a low population density.
 The initial twice-daily service was reduced to once daily in 1918 and reduced again to a twice weekly service in the 1930s.
 The line reached its greatest popularity in 1914 when 1,285 people travelled on the line - by 1950 the average use was one passenger every three weeks.
 Freight averaged ninety tons a year in the early years, but by the late 1930s this had dropped to 38 tons a week.
 By 1954, there was barely enough freight to fill a single wagon.
 A possible extension to Thornton did not materialise, and once an all-weather road was constructed the uneconomic branch closed in 1955, although 1.3 kilometres of the line to the Laidley cattle yards continued in service until 1969.

+Route

+Branching from the Main line at Laidley and passing through Cooper's Hill, Goothenda, Paree and Kullee, it terminated at Mulgowie.